Welcome to Exoplanet Watch! We're glad you're here!

 When you look up into the night sky, do you wonder what's out there beyond our solar system?
-So do we!
-Come join us in learning more about exoplanets, the worlds that orbit distant stars.
+Come help scientists learn more about the exoplanets in our galaxy!

 You can play with this artist's concept of the exoplanet called HAT-P-32 b.
 Click and drag your mouse to move the exoplanet.
 Click on the "+" to see more information about the exoplanet.
 Credit: NASA's Eyes on Exoplanets